Rubina Berardo

 Rubina Everlien Berardo (born 11 November 1982) is a Madeiran and Portuguese politician and pundit who was a Social Democratic Party (PSD) Member of the Assembly of the Republic for the constituency of Madeira between 2015 and 2019.
 Since February 2018, she is one of the vice-presidents of her party's parliamentary group in the Assembly of the Republic.

 Education

-She is an economist by training, having studied at the University of East Anglia (BA politics and economics, 2003), the London School of Economics (MSc European politics and governance, 2004), and at the Portuguese Military Academy, where she studied information warfare and competitive intelligence.
+She is an economist by training, having studied at the University of East Anglia (BA politics and economics, 2003), the London School of Economics (M.Sc.
+European politics and governance, 2004), and at the Portuguese Military Academy, where she studied information warfare and competitive intelligence.

 Civil service career

 In Madeira

-Before being elected as a member of the Assembly of the Republic, Rubina Berardo worked as civil servant for the Regional Government of Madeira in the department European Affairs and External Cooperation since December 2005, a post she still holds.
+Before being elected as a member of the Assembly of the Republic, Rubina Berardo worked as civil servant for the Regional Government of Madeira in the department of European Affairs and External Cooperation since December 2005, a post she still holds.